bros-bioinfo/bros-bioinfo.github.io/COURS/M1/SEMESTRE1/IMAGE_NUM/Image.md

 # IMAGE PROCESSING : DIGITAL IMAGE

 > This course is proposed by all the sources at the end of this document.
 The data below are not own by us.
-It's a filtering of all the data that we could gather to ehance our notes.
+It's a filtering of all the data that we could gather to enhance our notes.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=3 orderedList=false} -->
 <!-- code_chunk_output -->